Counseling & Academic Support

 - We assist in initiating and facilitating staffings and formulating action plans.

-- We explore current research and literature on issues and share findings with parent discussion groups and through staff development activities.
+- We explore current research and literature and share pertinent findings through parent discussion groups and staff development activities.

 - We identify and build relationships with outside community resources.